|

 The Leading Candidates for What Dark Matter Actually Is

-The LHC's failure to produce WIMPs has not disproved them.
-It has ruled out the simplest supersymmetric models.
-More complex versions of supersymmetry predict WIMPs at higher energies or weaker couplings, still beyond current experimental reach.
+The LHC's null results ruled out the simplest supersymmetric models, not WIMPs entirely.
+More complex versions predict WIMPs at energies still beyond reach.
 The WIMP remains viable, just increasingly constrained.

 05 — Our Galaxy